Our vision is a world where individuals on the autism spectrum, their families, and communities have

 Carrie Morgridge, Vice President of the Morgridge Family Foundation

-Our Executive Director/CEO, Dr. Amanda Kelly, was educated and trained as a Contextual Behavioral Scientist.
+Our President/CEO, Dr. Amanda Kelly, was educated and trained as a Contextual Behavioral Scientist.
 Such individuals believe that the ultimate purpose of behavioral science is to change the world in a positive and intentional way.
 Contextual Behavioral Science is also the research paradigm underlying the development of Acceptance and Commitment Therapy (ACT), and Relational Frame Theory (RFT).
 ACT and RFT are now established research and practice avenues within which to address broader social issues, and ultimately promote behavioral health and social justice.
 Firefly Autism under the leadership of Dr. Amanda Kelly, have taken a strong stance throughout training and treatment practices to ensure all staff members and clients experience the true impact of this approach at every level.